hashicorp/design-system/website/docs/getting-started/for-designers/partials/overview.md

-If you’re a designer new to the HashiCorp Design System or are looking to get up to speed on the strategy, design language, and best practices used in our libraries, this getting started guide should be your first stop.
+If you’re a designer new to the Helios Design System or are looking to get up to speed on the strategy, design language, and best practices used in our libraries, this getting started guide should be your first stop.
 We’ll walk through:

 1. enabling relevant Figma libraries
 2. how to use them in the context of a project
 3. the design language at the core of the the system
-4. and best practices when working in Figma and using the HashiCorp Design System components and styles.
+4. and best practices when working in Figma and using the design system components and styles.

 This guide contrasts [getting started for engineers](/getting-started/engineers), but understanding the core concepts of each will aid in communicating your designs and understanding the implementation methods in code.